 Give permission and encouragement

 In my experience, people learn better when they know what is expected of them or what they need to do to get the most out of an event.
 So, you can try suggesting to people that they will get more out of the event if they listen to each other, share their thoughts and experiences, are supportive, explore and value differences, give feedback honestly but with care.
-You can also ask if there any other things that would help.
+You can also ask people if there are any other things that they think would help.

 I also say “You have my permission to enjoy it”.
 This will usually get a laugh but the permission is important.
 So many planned “learning” experiences are not enjoyable that some people don’t expect to enjoy them or even think they should!